AS SEEN THROUGH A MOTHER'S EYES

 At 55 years old, I went back to school and started a new career.
 Even though I have extensive experience through living with addiction my entire life, I now hold a Bachelor's Degree in Behavioral Science.
 I am MATS Certified (Medication Assisted Treatment Specialist).
 I am now a Behavioral Health Therapist/Addictions Counselor working in a Methadone Clinic.
 Yes, you read that right, working in a Methadone Clinic!

 When I applied for the job, I asked God, "Please don't let that Methadone clinic call me!"
 I wasn't sure if I believed in Methadone treatment.
 So, when I got the call, I took the job I didn't want, but at least I would be helping addicts.
-I had an opinion of a Methadone clinic formed in my head with no real knowledge of how it really worked.
+I had an opinion of a Methadone clinic formed in my head with any real knowledge of how it worked.
 I can now say I have an opinion based on facts and not stigma.

 Someone once said to me, "I will never judge anything that saves someone's life."
 I am striving and dreaming for this clinic to not only save lives, but to help rebuild them.